grafana/grafana-app-sdk/docs/tutorials/issue-tracker/02-defining-our-kinds.md

 	status: string
 }
 ```
 But wait, why do we have a `spec` key here?
-This is an important restriction that's imposed by grafana's kind system, not by Thema itself.
+That wasn't a requirement in `def.cue`!
+This is an important restriction imposed by the SDK codegen when defining an API-server compatible resource (`apiResource` in the kind).
+The definition for this restriction actually also lives in `def.cue`, [it's called Schema there](https://github.com/grafana/grafana-app-sdk/blob/main/codegen/cuekind/def.cue#L24).
 Each top-level field in the resource is considered to be a unique component of the resource when expressed in an API Server.
 The `spec` component is the actual definition of our object's body, but there are two other components that are included implicitly even if not declared:
 `metadata` and `status`. `metadata` includes all the common metadata associated by the kind system and the app-sdk to _all_ kinds.